pmitros/school-committee/streamline.md

 --------

 The school committee processes don't work well.
 Visit a meeting or read any Cambridge Day article.
-I'd like to figure out the extent we can shift away from argument, politics, and process to getting real work done.
+I'd like to shift away from sparring, politics, and process to getting real work done.

 Organizational roles
 --------

+The role of the school committee ought to be the same as of a corporate board -- high level vision and strategy.
+The role of the school administration ought to be to work with the school committee on defining that and to execute on it.
+Most of the innovation should come from the bottom up.
+The school committee should not micromanage (and neither should higher levels of the administration).

 Go digital
 --------

+Parents should be able to register for the school, afterschool, and other activities online, be notified of school events without paper, and monitor their childrens' progress.
+In 2017, virtually everyone, including poorer individuals, have at least some internet access.
+I don't disagree with allowing people to manage processes without it, but for the most part, we can save huge amounts of peoples' time and the district's money by going digital whereever possible.